xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 characters  and  ignore  them.
 That's actually not such a  bad approach,  but  it  does  sort  of produce funny results for  our parser as  it  stands  now.
-If it were reading its input from a source file as  any  self-respecting  REAL  compiler  does, there would be no problem.
+If it were reading its input from a source file as  any  self-respecting  _real_  compiler  does, there would be no problem.
 But we're reading input from  the keyboard, and we're sort of conditioned  to expect something to happen when we hit the return key.
 It won't, if we just skip over the CR and LF  (try it).
-So I'm going to use a different method here, which is NOT necessarily the  best  approach in the long run.
+So I'm going to use a different method here, which is _not_ necessarily the  best  approach in the long run.
 Consider it a temporary kludge until we're further along.

 Instead of skipping the CR/LF,  We'll let the parser go ahead and